anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 A player substituted from the batting order may not re-enter the batting order unless otherwise permitted herein.
 Defensive substitutions may be made freely at any time and do not affect the batting order.
 Players may enter, exit, and re-enter defensively without limitation.

-The following lineup designations are permitted, but not required, in Expanded Lineup Format:
+The following lineup designations are permitted, but not required, in the Expanded Lineup Format:

 - Any number of Extra Hitters
 - (1) Designated Runner